ordinary-developer/__obsolete-book_c_plus_plus_concurrency_in_action_a_williams/synopses/ch_5-CPP_MEMORY_MODEL_AND_OPERATIONS_ON_ATOMIC_TYPES/synopses.md

 ----------------------------------------

 In order to use std::atomic<UDT> for some user-defined type UDT,
-- this must have a trivial copy-assignment opertor (the type must not have any virtual functions or virtual base classes and must use the compiler-generated copy-assignment operator);
+- this must have a trivial copy-assignment operator (the type must not have any virtual functions or virtual base classes and must use the compiler-generated copy-assignment operator);